SonGoku010/trailProject/README.md

 # trailProject
-I'm trying to enter in github world
+I'm trying to enter in GitHub world